Potential... You've always had it. Now is the time to live up to it. A Duquesne University graduate degree can help you get there.

 Numerous off-campus rentals are available in vibrant communities close to campus, such as South Side, Oakland, Uptown, Shadyside, and Squirrel Hill.

 A top research university

 Duquesne University is one of 98 universities nationwide classified as a Research University/High Activity institution by the Carnegie Foundation for the Advancement of Teaching.
-Duquesne is also one of only seven Catholic institutions in the nation and five private universities in Pennsylvania placed in the "high" or "very high" research category.
+Duquesne is also No. 16 among the nation’s top small doctoral research universities, and one of only seven Catholic institutions in the nation placed in the "high" or "very high" research category.